prithvi429/NeuraMind.AI/README.md

 - **Modern UI**: Neon-inspired design with glowing effects and smooth animations.
 - **Accessibility**: Ensures proper spacing and layout for all screen sizes.
 - **Google Site Verification**: Includes a meta tag for Google site verification.
+- **Sitemap**: A `sitemap.xml` file is included to improve SEO and help search engines index the website.

 ## Technologies Used